gershwin-desktop/gershwin-on-arch/README.md

 # Gershwin-on-Arch Live ISO builder

+> [!WARNING]
+> The ISOs generated in this repository are for developers and may contain known issues.

 Gershwin build and installation takes place in [customize_airootfs.sh](airootfs/root/customize_airootfs.sh)

 Autologin is controlled by the display manager, and if there isn't one, startx is run from